Structured Binary Neural Networks for Image Recognition: Related Work

-\major{\textbf{Dynamic networks.} Dynamic networks, as opposed to static ones, can adapt their structures or parameters to the input during inference, and therefore enjoy desired trade-off between accuracy and efficiency for dealing with varying computational budgets on the fly.
+\textbf{Dynamic networks.} Dynamic networks, as opposed to static ones, can adapt their structures or parameters to the input during inference, and therefore enjoy desired trade-off between accuracy and efficiency for dealing with varying computational budgets on the fly.
 In particular, closely related to our paper, mixture of experts (MoE) \cite{jacobs1991adaptive, jordan1994hierarchical} build multiple network branches as experts in parallel.
 For example, HydraNet \cite{mullapudi2018hydranets} replaces the convolutional blocks in the last stage of a CNN by multiple branches, and selectively execute these branches at test time.
 The recent Switch Transformer \cite{fedus2021switch} proposes to dynamically activate a FFN layer from experts, leading to trillion parameter models with constant computational cost.
-In this paper, we tailor conditional computing to GroupNet by learning to select data-specific bases for each group. }
+In this paper, we tailor conditional computing to GroupNet by learning to select data-specific bases for each group.
+Related to our GroupNet, High-capacity Expert BNNs (HCE) \cite{bulat2021high} proposes to automatically search for optimal binary network architectures, equipped with multiple experts to increase model capacity.
+During inference, HCE only selects one expert, while our GroupNet enables Top-$N$ selection for larger model capacity.
+Moreover, our GroupNet focuses on structured experts, while the scope of HCE is on designing layer-wise experts for binary convolutions.

 \textbf{Semantic segmentation.} Deep learning based semantic segmentation is popularized by the Fully Convolutional Networks (FCNs)~\cite{long2015fully}.
 Recent prominent directions have emerged: using the encoder-encoder structure~\cite{zhang2018exfuse, chen2018encoder}; relying on dilated convolutions to keep the reception fields without downsampling the spatial resolution too much~\cite{chen2017rethinking, mehta2018espnet}; employing multi-scale feature fusion~\cite{lin2017refinenet, chen2018deeplab}; employment of probabilistic graphical models~\cite{lin2016efficient,chandra2016fast}.